Travel-CLI/moonlord/README.md

 <div align="center"><img src="https://user-images.githubusercontent.com/101672047/164994025-fcccfe5b-a05d-4e92-b758-cda0e72bdbf3.png"></div>
 <br>

 System must be stable, *not* rolling-release and easy to understand.
 I used many system, more over I've used arch for 3 years and now I'm very happy to say, that you must use system, that you use **now**.
 Don't jump from distro to distro, they all the same.
-Now I'm using Linux Mint (over 2 years) for work, study, entertainment.
+Now I'm using Ubuntu (over 2 years) for work, study, entertainment.
 It's stable, fast, and very **very** user-friendly (thanks to Gods, that I am not configuring policy-kit and other stuff to make simple things work).

 There is few tips for Linux Mint, but you may them on your system too (because all distros are the same :3)

-### EarlyOOM
-You may have the following troubles: you turn on your system, all works like a charm.
-In the next few hours you're launching some IDE, some editors, some terminals and boom, your system is down.
-What's happening?